MissMaryR/Rosetta-Docking/README.md

    * The 2nd, xtol, column specifies the allowed tolerance xtol of the value.
    * The 3rd column specifies the force constant k, or the strength of this particular parameter.
 If x is the value of the constrained parameter, the score penalty applied will be: 0 if |x - x0| < xtol and k * ( |x - x0| - xtol ) otherwise This 3rd column is only relevant for enzdes, and the number in it is not used by the matcher.
    * The 4th column has a special meaning in case of the distanceAB parameter.
 It specifies whether the constrained interaction is covalent or not.
 1 means covalent, 0 means non-covalent
-   * we dont use the 5th column - delete it
+   * we dont use the 5th column - deleted

  ### Constraints in simpler terms:
    * 1st column - distance in Angstroms or angle to constrain